/*******************************************************************************

 /// (XKS proxy).
 This parameter is valid only for custom key stores with a CustomKeyStoreType

-.For external key stores with an XksProxyConnectivity
+/// of EXTERNAL_KEY_STORE.For external key stores with an XksProxyConnectivity value of PUBLIC_ENDPOINT,

-/// the protocol must be HTTPS.For external key stores with an XksProxyConnectivity
+/// the protocol must be HTTPS.For external key stores with an XksProxyConnectivity value of VPC_ENDPOINT_SERVICE,

-followed by the private DNS name associated with the
+/// specify https:// followed by the private DNS name associated with the

 /// VPC endpoint service.
-Each external key store must use a different private DNS name.The combined XksProxyUriEndpoint
+Each external key store must use a different private DNS name.The combined XksProxyUriEndpoint and XksProxyUriPath values

 /// must be unique in the Amazon Web Services account and Region.To change this value, the external key store must be disconnected.